the Phantom Bullet (deceased)

 Bypassing the police by climbing up to his penthouse, Allen let Case know he was there to help, but was ambushed once more by strange, high-climbing Bird Men!
 Thanks to his ice gun, Allen managed to slay one and ward off the rest, and saved Mr. Case - if not his money.

-Writing a story about this inexplicable robbery in order to scoop the other papers, Allen made his editor very happy for a change.
+Writing a story about this inexplicable robbery to scoop the other papers, Allen made his editor very happy for a change.
 He then let slip news that he'd caught wind of yet another incident in this spree about to occur - at the home of oil magnate Nelson Glaven.

 Deciding to take a different tack at this, Allen waited nearby, and watched a man pick up Glaven's money.
 Following him, Allen learned that he was a local reprobate, Bennie the Beggar, and found out he was working for the villains behind these high profile robberies.